 The reasoning behind the use of dental braces is quite simple.
 A Roanoke orthodontist would recommend the installation of braces to correct problems with the position of a patient’s teeth and jaws.
 Any patient can face several orthodontic conditions ranging from mild overcrowding to severe misalignment of their jaws.

 Braces apply force over your teeth to push or pull them into the correct position.
 The orthodontist will bond the brackets to your teeth and connect them with an archwire to ensure they realign.
 Most patients report feeling uncomfortable during the first adjustments, but the effectiveness of engaging in orthodontic treatment is evident.
-Patients who complete the process of using braces have a beautiful and healthy smile.
+Patients who complete the process of using braces have beautiful and healthy smiles.

 Considering that the treatment may prolong for a long time, it is understandable that patients want to know and control as much as they can to make the treatment more efficient and shorter in length.
 Many patients worry about their wisdom teeth and how they may undo the effort put into wearing your dental braces.

 The short answer is that you do not have to worry about wisdom teeth undoing orthodontic treatment.
 There are valid reasons to remove these molars, but the fear of developing orthodontic problems after using braces because of the eruption of your wisdom teeth is mostly unfounded.

 Where the fear come from